-

 Democracy in the United States is under threat but we will never yield to fascism.
 We stand together and fight back in defense of our rights, our communities, and our values.

 Even though we live on a tiny island it can be hard to find people who feel the same way.
-If you've been feeling lonely without a place to go, we're here for you!
+If you're feeling lonely we're here for you!

 -